 Adderall and Alcohol Dual Diagnosis Treatment

 Alcohol is the most abused addictive substance in America, as more than 17 million people in the United States are considered to suffer from addiction to alcohol.
-The Substance Abuse and Mental Health Service Administration (SAMHSA) , publishes that over 1.5 million American adults were considered to be currently abusing a prescription stimulant drug.
+The Substance Abuse and Mental Health Service Administration (SAMHSA) publishes that over 1.5 million American adults are considered to be currently abusing a prescription stimulant drug.

-A wide variety of options are available to help the person stop taking Adderall and alcohol and avoid serious side effects from polysubstance abuse.
+Various options are available to help the person stop taking Adderall and alcohol and avoid serious side effects from polysubstance abuse.
 Many Adderall users respond well to residential rehab programs.